Ashwinlab/Keystone6/README.md

-# Keystone6
+# Admin-Credentials:
-# Calendar-Integration is in the works
+userName: ashwin@lablambworks.com
+pwd: Arkam19971994

 # -To Run this Project:
 cd to \calendarIntegration

-# To install dependencies
+# To start and install dependencies the Project (use Yarn commands)
+ yarn dev

  npm install

-# To start the Project
- yarn dev

 # This specific Keystone Instance has Appollo-GraphQL installed in it to work on GraphQL

-Admin-Credentials:
-will be Updated

 # Docs to help the Integration of Calendar API